Imma-Syng/alx-system_engineering-devops/0x01-shell_permissions/README.md

-write a script that sets the of the file hello to this -rwxr-x-wx 1 julien julien 23 sept 20 14:25 hello
+write a script that sets the mode of the file hello the same as olleh's mode .the file hello will be in the working directory
-.the file hello will be in the working directory you are not allowed to use commas for this script
+.the file olleh will be in the working directory